 In the state of Michigan, if an employer purchased worker’s compensation insurance through the state’s fund, the policy may not include employer’s liability insurance.
 If this is the case, the employer can purchase a Stop-Gap Insurance.
 This insurance can fill the gap in a company’s insurance coverage for work-injury lawsuits.
 These are typically attached to the general liability policy instead of the worker’s compensation policy.

 Looking for Assistance in Covering Your Business?

-At Compass Insurance Agency, our agents work with over a 15 insurance companies to answer any of your questions regarding your insurance needs for your business, you and your employees.
+At Compass Insurance Agency, our agents work with about 20 insurance companies to answer any of your questions regarding your insurance needs for your business, you and your employees.
 Just click the link below or call or more liability insurance and workers comp information.